egorkaway/weather-hugo-parsa-forestry/content/posts/what-are-white-nights.md

 A similar term that is often confused is "midnight sun", so here is the difference:

-* "White night" is a natural phenomenon where the sun does not set below the horizon, resulting in a night that is not completely dark.
+* A "white night" is a natural phenomenon where the sun does not set below the horizon, resulting in a night that is not completely dark.
 * While "midnight sun" is a natural phenomenon where the sun remains visible above the horizon 24 hours a day during the summer months in regions close to the poles.
 This means that even at midnight, the sun is still visible or just below the horizon, resulting in a continuous day.

 Have you ever seen "white nights" or may be even midnight sun?